What is an interest-only HELOC and how does it work?

 Bankrate’s take: If your aim is simply to have more available money each month (not a big upfront sum), you could also consider a straightforward rate-and-term mortgage refinance, in which you simply swap your current home loan for one of the same size, but with a better rate or payment terms.
 Just keep in mind that — unless you get a substantially shorter loan — you’ll be extending the number of years you’ll be making mortgage payments, and probably paying more in interest overall.

-During the initial draw period of an interest-only HELOC, your monthly payments are relatively low because you’re only paying interest.
-Once your HELOC draw period ends, you’ll be required to start paying down the principal as well.
-This means that your monthly payments will go up, possibly significantly.
+During the initial term of an interest-only HELOC, your monthly payments are relatively low because you’re only paying interest.
+But once the draw period ends, you’ll be required to start paying down the principal.
+This means your monthly payments will increase, possibly significantly.